izm20/rspack-test-app/README.md

 npm run build
 ```

-This command will trigger the RSPack build process, which will analyze the application's dependencies and bundle them into a single file.
-The bundled file will be generated in the `dist` directory.

 To start the application locally, you can use the following command:

 ```
-npm start
+npm run dev
 ```

-This will start a local development server, and you can access the application by opening your browser and visiting [http://localhost:3000](http://localhost:3000).
+This will start a local development server, and you can access the application by opening your browser and visiting [http://localhost:8081](http://localhost:8081).

 ## Contributing